Why Cleaning Companies Go Out Of Business.

 When starting out some of the best advice I had received was from Sally Schopmeyer at Maintenance Inc: Make sure your pricing appropriately because you are here to make a profit.
 Sure, seems reasonable enough.
 Though when running a house cleaning service one of your main concerns is getting and keeping customers.
 Some business owners see ultra-low pricing as the way and soon find themselves in a precarious predicament.

-Over the past few years I’ve been approached by five cleaning services seeking a buyer.
+Over the past few years I’ve been approached by a few cleaning services seeking a buyer.
 After reviewing the financials, a theme appeared: Their pricing was too low making none profitable.
 Three were un-buyable, price was simply too low.
 I could save two of them because, though not profitable, only a slight increase in pricing was needed.

 Increasing prices sucks.
 Every cleaning service owner I’ve known dreads it.
 And sometimes it’s necessary less you lose your business completely.
 So when raising pricing you need to show concrete data, you need to be 100% transparent.